-Star of the week: Spica | EarthSky.org
+Spica is a whirling double star | EarthSky.org

-How to see Spica.
+The light from these two stars, taken together, is on average more than 2,200 times brighter than our sun’s light.
+Their diameters are estimated to be 7.8 and 4 times the sun’s diameter.

 The best evening views of Spica come from spring to late summer when this star arcs across the southern sky.
-Spica rises in the east-southeast as the sunset glow fades in mid-April.
-At that time, it is visible most of the night.
-Two months later it beams at its highest point to the south in early evening.

-By the end of August, Spica can be viewed only briefly in the west-southwestern sky as darkness falls.
+In the month of May, as seen from the Northern Hemisphere, you’ll find Spica in the southeast in early evening.
+From the Southern Hemisphere, Spica is closer to due east.
+From all of Earth in May, as night passes, Spica appears to move westward.
+From all of Earth, Spica rises earlier each evening so that – by the end of August – Spica can be viewed only briefly in the west to west-southwest sky as darkness falls.

-Here’s how you can speed on to find Spica.
+Here’s how you can find Spica.
 First look for the Big Dipper in the northern sky.
-The Dipper is highest in the sky in spring and summer.
+The Dipper is highest in the sky in northern spring and summer.
 Notice that the Big Dipper has a bowl and a long, curved handle.
 Find the Dipper, and then follow the curve of its handle outward, away from the Dipper itself.
 The first bright star you come to is orange Arcturus, but if you continue past it in the curving path, the next bright star is Spica.
-Scouts and stargazers remember this trick with the saying: Follow the arc to Arcturus, and speed on to Spica.
+Scouts and stargazers remember this trick with the saying: Follow the arc to Arcturus, and speed on (or drive a spike) to Spica.

-Spica is the brightest light in the constellation Virgo the Maiden, and it is the 15th brightest star visible from anywhere on Earth.
+Spica is the brightest light in the constellation Virgo the Maiden, and it’s the 15th brightest star visible from anywhere on Earth.
 It’s virtually the same brightness as Antares in the constellation Scorpius, so sometimes Antares is listed as the 15th and Spica as the 16th brightest.
 No matter.
-Identify this beautiful blue-white star, and – with the Big Dipper’s help to spot it in the sky – it’ll be your friend for life.
+Identify this beautiful blue-white star with the Big Dipper’s help to spot it in the sky.
+If you do, this star will be your friend for life.

 History and mythology of Spica.
 Spica is from the Latin word for “ear,” and the general connotation is that it refers to an “ear of wheat.”
 Indeed, the star and the constellation Virgo itself were sometimes associated with the Greek goddess of the harvest, Ceres.